isarandi/synthetic-occlusion/README.md

-# synthetic-occlusion
+# Synthetic Occlusion Data Augmentation

 In deep learning for computer vision, augmenting input images with synthetic occluders is an effective regularization method.

-This is the implementation we used for our IROS Workshop paper [1], and for achieving first place in the 2018 ECCV PoseTrack Challenge on 3D human pose estimation (method description and results can be found in [2]).
+This is the implementation we used for our IROS'18 workshop paper [1], and to achieve first place in the 2018 ECCV PoseTrack Challenge on 3D human pose estimation (method description and results can be found in [2]).
+Consider citing any of the above papers if you find the method useful in your research.

 Contact: sarandi@vision.rwth-aachen.de

-## Dependencies

-* Python 3, Numpy, OpenCV 3, Pillow

 ## Usage
 0. Make sure Python 3, Numpy, OpenCV 3 and Pillow are installed.